 The West Virginia University School of Nursing offers innovative baccalaureate through doctoral educational programs.
 Students are prepared at the WVU School of Nursing for the roles of skilled practitioner, educator, and researcher in a rich scholarly environment.
 These roles are aimed at facilitating learning, providing health services, and generating new knowledge to directly benefit the residents of West Virginia and advance the discipline of nursing.

 Vision, Mission, and Values of the School of Nursing

-It is expected that the research conducted at the School of Nursing will be congruent with the vision, mission, and values of the WVU School of Nursing.
+It is expected that the research conducted at the School of Nursing will be congruent with the Mission, Vision, and Values of the school of Nursing.